kuteteen/Danger-Close-Hack-v2019.13.3/README.md

 game link on app store https://itunes.apple.com/us/app/danger-close/id1439231145?mt=8&uo=4&at=1010lce4

-i will make VIP hack for this game with moer features on iOSMods.com soon ;)
+( I will make VIP hack for this game with moer features on iOSMods.com soon ;) )